BudddyDudeGuy/Night-City-Refined/README.md

 4. Set the Modlist Installation Location to a folder such as C:\Modlist.
 It can be placed anywhere you please
 > - **DO NOT** place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your games steam, epic or gog folder

-5. Set the download path where you please I recomend setting the path for the downloads folders in the same spot as the install location.
+5. Set the download path where you please I recomend setting the path for the downloads folders in the same spot as the install location

-6. Press the play arrow to begin the download and install.
+6. Press the play arrow to begin the download and install

 ### Post-Installation